 The number, size, raceway duct material and arrangement shall be as indicated on Drawings and/or as specified herein.

 Underground piping and conduit shall be field located by the use of the project model for GPS coordinates before backfilling.
-The GPS coordinates as well as elevation shall be provided at all fittings, horizontal bends, vertical bends, and at 100-foot intervals.
+The GPS coordinates as well as elevation shall be provided at all fittings, horizontal bends, vertical bends, and at 30 meter intervals.
 Provide elevation at the top middle of the duct bank and include the duct bank section.

 For excavation safety, refer to Section 31 50 13, “Site Trench Excavation Protection.”